Risk management

 Other agents involved in daily operations

-- The corporate and business areas, which are primarily responsible for the identification, management and control of the risks that affect their sphere of competence (‘risk owners’).
+- Corporate and business areas, which are primarily responsible for identifying, managing and controlling the risks affecting their areas of responsibility (“risk owners”).

-- Those responsible for defining, implementing, deploying and supervising the rules and policies of the Governance and Sustainability System, as well as the guidelines, which contain control frameworks relating to certain cross-cutting risks for which basic principles of action have been approved (‘specialist areas’).
-The main ones are the Control Division, the Corporate Sustainability Division and the Compliance Unit.
-In addition, there are other organisations that perform important expert functions related to internal control and supervision, including the Environment, People and Organisation, Corporate Security, Procurement and Insurance and Legal and Tax departments.
+- Those responsible for defining, implementing, deploying and supervising the rules and policies of the Governance and Sustainability System, as well as the Guidelines, as they include control frameworks relating to certain cross-cutting risks for which basic principles of action have been established (“specialist areas”).

 Main risk categories at Iberdrola Group